phelipetls/blog/content/posts/async-make-in-nvim-with-lua/index.md

 I took inspiration [from this post](https://teukka.tech/vimloop.html), which might be a great further read if you want to go deep into this matter.

+[^1]: This may be unnecessarily complex.
+Initially I just cleared the current one but it messes up with the functionality of `:colder` and `:cnewer` commands, to navigate through old quickfix lists.